prabhatx0/my_ChatTS_/README.md

 - We also provide a simple demo to evaluate the performance of text-based GPT models.
 After setting your `API_KEY` and `OPENAI_URL` in `evaluation/evaluate_gpt_text_models.py`, run the command `python3 -m evaluation.evaluate_gpt_text_models` to obtain the evaluation results of the text-based GPT model.

 ## Evaluation Datasets
-- We provide the two evaluation datasets we collected, as mentioned in the paper, located in the `evaluation/dataset` folder.
-Each dataset sample contains the following fields: `timeseries`, `question`, `answer` (standard answers in text format, for reference only), `attributes` (structured labels used for result evaluation), and `ability_types` (the tasks included in the question). **Please note that, to reduce the evaluation cost, we have merged different questions for the same time series into a single `question`, using numbering to distinguish between the different questions.** Therefore, the actual number of questions in the evaluation dataset may be greater than the number of `timeseries` entries.
-Additionally, please note that some tasks in inductive reasoning and alignment are grouped into the same question, as the inductive reasoning tasks involve explaining the physical meanings of time series attributes.
+- We've provided the two evaluation datasets we gathered, as stated in the paper.
+You can find them in the `evaluation/dataset` folder.
+Each sample in these datasets has several parts: `timeseries`, which is the time series data itself; `question`, the query related to the time series; `answer`, the text-form standard answers provided for your reference only; `attributes`, the structured labels used to evaluate results; and `ability_types`, which indicates the types of tasks the question involves.
+**Please pay special attention to this**: To cut down on evaluation costs, we've combined different questions that pertain to the same time series into one `question`.
+We use numbering to tell these different questions apart.
+So, when you look at the evaluation dataset, the actual count of questions might be more than the number of `timeseries` entries.
+Another thing to note is that some tasks in inductive reasoning and alignment are grouped together in one question.
+This is because inductive reasoning tasks often require explaining the physical meanings of time series attributes.
-- The `MCQ2` dataset is a third-party open-source dataset, we do not provide it in this repository.
-Please download it directly via https://github.com/behavioral-data/TSandLanguage.
+- The `MCQ2` dataset is sourced from a third-party and is open-source.
+However, due to licensing restrictions, we are unable to provide it within this repository.
+You can directly download it via https://github.com/behavioral-data/TSandLanguage.

 ## Case Studies
 ![image](figures/case_studies.png)